 - Popular spots: You’ve heard great things about Cloud 9 Spa’s™ thermal suites.
 Go find them so when you’re ready to experience this unique temperature nirvana, you’ll know where to go.

-- Quiet places: Scope out the super quiet areas of your ship for those times you need some alone time, like the ship’s library and The Library Bar.
+- Quiet places: Scope out the super quiet areas of your ship for those times you need some alone time, like the ship’s library.
 And don’t forget the all-important Serenity Adult-Only Retreat™ where you can blissfully do absolutely nothing.

 - Kids activities: Keep organized by knowing where to bring your kids when they have activities.
 Find the Seuss-a-Palooza Story Time™ area, mini-golf and which end of the deck the poolside dive-in movies are shown.